 Move the process to the background to avoid "There are stopped jobs"

-Run the command "bg” to move the process to the background.
-Now you will be able to close the connection to terminal by order "logout” without stopping the open process.
+” to move the process to the background.
+Now you will be able to close the connection to the terminal with the command "logout

 End the task association with the current shell